jackhodkinson/fim-eval/README.md

 ## Overview

-This repository contains the code for evaluating the functional correctness of FIM-model generated code using a forked version of the [human-eval-infilling](https://github.com/openai/human-eval-infilling/tree/master) tool from OpenAI.
+This repository contains scripts for evaluating FIM capabilities of various models using a forked version of the [human-eval-infilling](https://github.com/openai/human-eval-infilling/tree/master) tool from OpenAI.

+The goal is to compare baseline performance of GPT, Claude, and Gemini models with various prompting methods, and to compare their performance with open-source and/or fine-tuned alternatives.

 ## Setup